Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Discussion

-We demonstrated how the use of the true pmf of $U$, helped reduce the bias in significance level calculations, albeit the bias may still be substantial.
+We demonstrate how the use of the true pmf of $U$ helps reduce the bias in significance level calculations, albeit the bias may still be substantial.
 We also present a maximum likelihood estimator for the case of $Y \sim Poisson(\theta)$ and explore its theoretical properties.
-The MLE $\hat{\theta}$ performs well for most values of $\theta$ and $\operatorname{MSE}(\hat{\theta})$ is generally smaller than $\operatorname{MSE}(U)$ for small parameter values.
-Code to obtain numerical MLE when the underlying distribution is binomial or negative binomial is provided as supplementary material.
+Furthermore, we introduce two RRoR metrics to aid rounding sensitivity assessment.
+When estimating excess deaths due to falls after Hurricane Maria the MLE $\hat{\theta}$ performs well for most values of $\theta$ and $\operatorname{MSE}(\hat{\theta})$ is generally lower than $\operatorname{MSE}(U)$ for small parameter values.
+Code to obtain RRoR metrics and the numerical MLE when the underlying distribution is binomial or negative binomial is provided as supplementary material.

 We did not explore methods that calibrate rounding errors.
-Future research includes following a Berkson measurement error model, such that a nonparametric estimator of the distribution of $Y$ could be constructed \citep{wang2013density}.
+A valuable research path is the further development of relative risk measures analogous to $\psi_M(\theta, n)$ and $\psi_U(\theta, n)$ for continuous random variables; in which case an approximation of the mean squared errors of rounded-based variables will be required.
+Additional future research includes following a Berkson measurement error model, such that a nonparametric estimator of the distribution of $Y$ could be constructed \citep{wang2013density}.
+The optimal transport theory approach \citep{peyre2019computational} is another promising research path.
+Future work could examine the Wasserstein distance between the distributions of $U$ and $Y$, develop minimum Wasserstein distance estimators \citep{bernton2019parameter} or approximate intractable $U$ distributions \citep{torres2021survey}.